fesorg/Tutorial-X-ray-from-RSPt/DAY1-break the symmetry/README.md

   0.50  0.50  0.75    8  l    a

 ````
 Next, to make sure that RSPt does not give these atoms a spin due to being lower in energy we average the two spin channels.
-This can be done by setting prn flag 11 in dta/prnt_array (before you make data) or in the data file from false
+This can be done by setting `prnt flag 11` in `dta/prnt_array` (before you make data) or in the `data` file from false
 ````
     .
 1    .
 2    .
 3    .
 4    .
 5    .
 6    .
 7
 fftffffftffffffffffftftfffffffftfffftffffffftffffffffffffffftfffffttffff